-Amblecote Primary School is committed to ensuring the safety and well-being of all its students.
+AMBLECOTE PRIMARY SCHOOL is committed to ensuring the safety and wellbeing of all its students.

-Amblecote Primary School will continue to be a safe space for all children to attend and flourish.
-The Headteacher will ensure that appropriate staff are on site and staff to pupil ratio numbers are appropriate, to maximise safety.
-Amblecote Primary School will refer to the Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.
+AMBLECOTE PRIMARY SCHOOL will continue to be a safe space for all children to attend and flourish.

+AMBLECOTE PRIMARY SCHOOL will refer to the Government guidance for education and childcare settings on how to implement social distancing6 and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID-19.

-Amblecote Primary School will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
+AMBLECOTE PRIMARY SCHOOL will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
 This will be bespoke to each child and recorded on CPOMS.
-Where Amblecote Primary School has concerns about the impact of staff absence - such as our Designated Safeguarding Lead or first aiders - will discuss them immediately with the Governors Body